Siyavula/bookbuilder/ROADMAP.md

  Goal                                      | Status
 -------------------------------------------|--------
-Code documentation                         | Comments and doc strings only Tests                                      | Not started Maintainability                            | Code is PEP8 compliant but overall documentation must be written to support future maintenance
+Code documentation                         | Minimal tutorial Tests                                      | Not started Maintainability                            | Code is PEP8 compliant but overall documentation must be written to support future maintenance